Why haven’t I heard of Trimix before if it’s so effective?

 About the Prescription

 How much does it cost?

 The doctor performs an evaluation that includes your examination, ultrasound, and test dose for $99.
-Rev's contracted doctors provide a 3-month supply of medication, including supplies and all the clinical support you need for $349.
+If you join Rev as a member, a Rev-contracted doctor will provide a Trimix prescription for a supply of medication that typically lasts 3 months, depending on your dose, including all the supplies, training, and clinical support you'll need for $349.

 How long is the prescription good for?